idiap/mhan/README.md

 [-] Finished.
 ```

-### Re-training
+### Retraining
-To train the model from scratch using the same configuration (args.json) and initial weights as in [1], one has to simply remove the optimal pre-trained model files from the specified path folder as follows:
+To train the model from scratch using the same configuration (args.json) and initial weights as in [1], one has to simply remove the optimal pretrained model files from the specified path folder as follows:

 ```
 $ rm  pretrained/bi-spe/multi/en-de/mhan-att/english/*_[1-9]*-*